Who Is The Mystery Man Behind @realDonaldTrump? (Besides The President)

 On why Scavino refuses to be interviewed

 Scavino is reticent for a couple of reasons.
 One of them is that he has watched one staffer after the next — most famously Anthony Scaramucci, who lasted for 10 days or so — to fall on their sword, to self-emulate, pick your metaphor, but basically to call too much attention to themselves, which is something the president can't stand.
-As President Trump said when he was candidate Trump to Corey Lewandowski in 2016 when there was a glowing profile of Lewandowski that got a lot of attention he said to Lewandowski, "There's only one star in this campaign."
+As President Trump said when he was candidate Trump to Corey Lewandowski in 2016 when there was a glowing profile of Lewandowski that got a lot of attention, he said to Lewandowski, "There's only one star in this campaign."

 Scavino has learned that all too well.
 For that reason he has been reluctant to submit to any interviews.
 But the other reason, of course, is the one that we're talking about, which is that this is a surprisingly sensitive subject.
 Trump values a lot of things, and Scavino supplies those: He values loyalty, he values love, but he also values the primacy of his "personal printing press" and wants the world to believe that it's his and his alone.

-On President Trump referring to North Korean leader Kim Jong-un as "rocket man" in a tweet
+On Trump referring to North Korean leader Kim Jong Un as "rocket man" in a tweet

 It has created heartburn for everybody in the West Wing when the president does something like that, going after a leader of a foreign country and attacking them, calling them names.
-The recognition that there will be repercussions is not lost on someone like Scavino, but no one tries to prevent him from doing it.
+The recognition that there will be repercussions is not lost on someone like Scavino, but no one tries to prevent [Trump] from doing it.

 In the Bush administration I remember they used to say that people who would come in to tell the president something he didn't want to hear was on the order of "walking into the helicopter propellers."
 But Bush could actually take criticism far better than President Trump does. ...
 Telling Trump you can't or shouldn't say this or that on Twitter is a grave offense to him.
 Scavino has learned, like anyone else who is a survivor in the West Wing, that there are some battles that just aren't worth fighting.